 If you’re a Warm Spring you can still rock bright mustards and bright khaki greens – while a True Winter will find these colours very hard to pull off without looking washed out and needing lots of makeup.

 Your bright colouring means you look better in vivid, saturated colours.
 Whereas Warm Autumn, your sister season, looks best in soft, muted colours.
 But because these sister seasons share the same warm undertones they are often confused – which can lead to unflattering colour choices in your wardrobe.
-Yikes.
-So it’s important that you complete a thorough colour analysis.

 If you’d like to complete your own DIY colour analysis and discover which colours make you shine, then my online personal styling course is a great option for you.
-Or if you’re in London and would like to enquire about my next availability for in-person analysis, please get in touch.

 Warm Spring Colour Palette

 Warm colours are bright and saturated.
 Think back to the bouquet of spring flowers – it’s full of greens, yellows, peachy pinks and orangey reds.
 Unlike Warm Autumn, your bright features are easily dulled by muted tones.
-Instead, stick to more vivid colours such as: spring green, aqua blue, coral pink, violet and bright yellow.
+Instead, stick to more vivid colours such as spring green, aqua blue, coral pink, violet and bright yellow.
 And, of course, steer clear of cool colours.

 If you’re struggling to tell the difference between warm and cool colours, then check out my warm colours blog for a step-by-step breakdown.